-Many individuals in India utilize the Liberalised Remittance Scheme (LRS) by the RBI to send money abroad for purposes such as studies, medical treatment, business, and training.
-However, in the Budget 2020, the Finance Minister introduced a new provision.
-Under this provision, if the remitted amount under the LRS surpasses the specified limit, Tax Collected at Source (TCS) becomes applicable on the excess foreign remittance.
-The objective behind this provision is to monitor remittances and establish a correlation with the income tax returns of the individuals making such remittances.
+Many individuals in India use the Liberalised Remittance Scheme (LRS) by the RBI to send money abroad for education, medical treatment, business, and training.
+In Budget 2020, a new rule was introduced: if the remitted amount under LRS exceeds a certain limit, Tax Collected at Source (TCS) will apply to the excess amount.
+This rule helps the government monitor foreign remittances and ensure they align with the taxpayer’s income and filings.

 What is LRS?